omunroe-com/http2specwiki/ContinuationProposals.md

 * Addresses #550; other streams can progress during transmission of a large header block.

 ### Cons
 * Allows a DoS whereby an attacker opens a large number of streams with partial headers; the recipient often (but not always) needs to buffer each stream's headers, incurring a large cost in memory.
+[Can it be explained why this is any different to CONTINUATIONs without interleaving?]

 ## Require CONTINUATION frames to follow "full" ones